 - Assists the Government in performing systems integration activities.

-- Conducts Analysis of Alternatives (AoAs), Course of Actions (CoAs), Trade Studies, and Engineering Assessments.
+- Assists with Analysis of Alternatives (AoAs), Course of Actions (CoAs), Trade Studies, and Engineering Assessments.

 - Assists the Government in strategic technical planning, project management, performance engineering, risk management and interface design.